trxcc/trxcc.github.io/_pages/about.md

 Hi, this is Rong-Xi Tan.
 Currently I am a senior undergraduate student of [School of Artificial Intelligence](https://ai.nju.edu.cn) in [Nanjing University](https://www.nju.edu.cn/) advised by [Prof. Chao Qian](https://www.lamda.nju.edu.cn/qianc/) and a member of [LAMDA Group](https://www.lamda.nju.edu.cn/), led by [Prof. Zhi-Hua Zhou](https://cs.nju.edu.cn/zhouzh/).

-My research interest lies in **black-box optimization (BBO) algorithms**, especially in BBO in offline settings (where online evaluation is restricted), and their applications in AI4Science, such as geoscience and soil property analysis.
+My research interest lies in **LLM for numerical regression** and **black-box optimization (BBO) algorithms**, and their applications in AI4Science, such as geoscience and soil property analysis.

 <!--
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).
 -->

 # 🔥 News
+- *2025.05*: &nbsp;🎉🎉 UniSO is accepted by ICML'25.
 - *2025.01*: &nbsp;🎉🎉 Offline-RaM is accepted by ICLR'25.
 - *2024.12*: &nbsp;🎉🎉 I obtained Top-Grade Scholarship of Nanjing University.
 - *2024.09*: &nbsp;🎉🎉 I obtained National Science Foundation for Undergraduates.